Skip to content

 Info

-You can also add and protect your Microsoft Azure Kubernetes clusters (both AKS and self-managed) with Afi as described in Afi Kubernetes installation guide.
+You can also add and protect your Microsoft Azure Kubernetes clusters (both AKS and self-managed) with Afi as described in the Afi Kubernetes installation guide.

 Create an Afi account